Antisemitism in France: During the 2023 war

 According to a report from the Conseil Représentatif des Institutions juives de France (CRIF), the number of antisemitic crimes in France in 2023 nearly quadrupled compared to 2022, with 1,676 reported incidents.
 In 2024, the number remained high, reaching 1,570 antisemitic incidents.On 17 May 2024, a synagogue in Rouen was set on fire by an Algerian man, who threw a petrol bomb through a small window.
 The fire inside the synagogue was eventually brought under control by firefighters, with no reported victims other than the arsonist, who was shot by the police.
 The synagogue was significantly damaged, although the Torah scrolls remained unharmed.
 Since the beginning of the war, there have been approximately 100 antisemitic incidents per month, threatening to become a new norm.

 On 17 June 2024, a 12-year-old Jewish girl in Paris was gang-raped by three boys aged 12 to 14 in an abandoned hangar.
 The attack, which included antisemitic slurs, occurred after the girl's former boyfriend accused her of hiding her Jewish identity.
 The suspects were arrested, and investigators found antisemitic content on one of their phones.
 Another suspect admitted to hitting the victim due to her negative comments about Palestine.
 The girl was reportedly called a "dirty Jew" and received death threats.

 On 24 August 2024, an explosion outside a synagogue in southern French – deemed a terrorist attack – injured a police officer.
 The following day, a Jewish woman filed a complaint with French police that a man with a knife approached her on a Paris street, threatening to "kill Jews".
 In response to the synagogue explosion, a "citizen rally to say no to antisemitism" was held.
 French Interior Minister Gérald Darmanin denounced the surge in antisemitism.
 Following these attacks, some Jews began to express concerns about the future of Jews in France.

-On 5-6 January 2025, At least 10 Jewish homes, businesses, and a synagogue in Paris and Rouen have been vandalized with antisemitic symbols, including swastikas.
+On 5–6 January 2025, At least 10 Jewish homes, businesses, and a synagogue in Paris and Rouen have been vandalized with antisemitic symbols, including swastikas.
 Some of the graffiti praised Hitler, while others said antisemitic slogans, such as "Jews pedophiles, rapists to be gassed".

+On 15 March 2026, French counterterrorism prosecutors placed two brothers, aged 22 and 20, under formal investigation over an alleged plan to carry out a “deadly and antisemitic” attack.
+The pair were arrested after police found a semi-automatic firearm, a bottle of acid and an ISIS flag in their car during a roadside stop in northern France.
+Prosecutors said they were being investigated for terrorist conspiracy and weapons possession in connection with a terrorist undertaking, but did not identify the intended target.